JohnTheNerd/WOLRelay/README.md

 I don't like leaving my desktop on 24/7 because it's bad for the environment, could shorten the lifespan of my computer, and would have a big impact on my power bill.
 But I also _love_ streaming games to my hacked Nintendo Switch, and generally having access to the computer from virtually anywhere.

-This application is an API that will send what's called a "magic packet" to the pre-determined MAC address in the configuration file if the endpoint is called.

 ## ARP Scanning Support

 As an experimental feature, WOLRelay can also tell you when the machine was last online, along with its last reported IP address.
 This does not require any agent process on the target machine.
 This is done via scanning the network for all ARP reply packets from MAC addresses that interest us.